Rental home insurance, also called landlord insurance, costs about $160 per month to protect your property if you have a

-Rental property insurance coverage will vary, but policies will generally cover the dwelling or structure of your property, contents of the property belonging to the landlord, liability coverage and loss of rental income.
-Much of its coverage is similar to that of homeowners insurance, though it has unique features that homeowners insurance lacks and that account for the added risk of having tenants on your property.
+Rental property insurance coverage varies, but policies generally cover the dwelling or structure of your property, contents of the property belonging to the landlord, liability coverage and loss of rental income.
+Landlord insurance and homeowners insurance provide similar coverage, though landlord insurance has unique features that homeowners insurance lacks and that account for the added risk of having tenants on your property.

 Just like homeowners insurance, rental property insurance covers physical damage to your dwelling, meaning damage to the structure of the home or apartment itself.
-For example, it will cover damage to your walls and your roof but not the personal items of your tenant.
-Coverage will only extend to damage caused by a covered peril, and you should make sure to understand which perils, such as fire or lightning damage, are covered by your particular policy.
+For example, it covers damage to your walls and your roof but not the personal items of your tenant.
+Coverage only extends to damage caused by a covered peril, and you should make sure to understand which perils, such as fire or lightning damage, are covered by your particular policy.

 Unlike renters insurance, rental property insurance does not cover the personal property of tenants inhabiting the property.
-However, rental property insurance will often include coverage for items left on-site by the landlord.
-For example, if you left a lawnmower at your rental house and it is damaged by a fire — and fire is a covered peril in your policy — damage to the machine would be covered by your rental property insurance.
-On the other hand, if your tenant bought a personal air conditioning unit that is damaged by the same fire, the AC unit and the rest of the tenant's property would not be covered by your rental property insurance.
+However, rental property insurance often includes coverage for items left on-site by the landlord.
+For example, if you left a lawnmower at your rental house and it was damaged by a fire — and fire is a covered peril in your policy — damage to the machine would be covered by your rental property insurance.
+On the other hand, if your tenant bought a personal air conditioning unit and it was damaged by the same fire, the AC unit and the rest of the tenant's property would not be covered by your rental property insurance.

-Liability coverage will protect you from the legal and medical costs associated with someone being injured on your rental property.
-If your tenant or a visitor is injured on your property and you are deemed responsible for the injury, rental property insurance can cover these costs up to your policy limits.
-If you're someone for whom the limits of this coverage are not sufficient to cover potential liabilities and you wish to increase your coverage, you could also purchase umbrella insurance for your rental property.
+Liability coverage protects you from the legal and medical costs associated with someone being injured on your rental property.
+If your tenant or a visitor is injured on your property and you are responsible for the injury, rental property insurance can cover these costs up to your policy limits.
+If your limits aren't high enough to cover your potential liabilities and you wish to increase your coverage, you can also buy umbrella insurance for your rental property.